המעבר לענן IaaS

 Mandatory questions before clicking “Move to the Cloud”:

 For managers without a technical background: These questions are a critical checklist.
-A "no" answer to any of them requires a pause and a rethink.
+A “no” answer to any of them requires a pause and rethink.

 IaaS is a growth engine – but only if planned correctly.